ralfbernert/iBeaconScanner/README.md

 The implementation is based on CoreLocation's `CLLocationManager`.

+Make sure that the scanner and the iBeacons are using the same UUID.
 The UUID or the identifier can be changed in the `BeaconRegion` class, a sub-class of `CLBeaconRegion` implemented as singleton:

 ```obj-c
 static NSString *kBeaconUUID = @"09a8845d-e3d5-48d5-8544-87216d1155d0";
 static NSString *kBeaconIdentifier = @"com.bernertmedia.beaconscanner";
 ```

+Currently only one region specified by a UUID is supported.

 ## iBeacon Scanner
 Please see another iBeacon project, the [iBeaconSender](https://github.com/ralfbernert/iBeaconSender) for turning any iOS device into an iBeacon sender.